-The Trust Board will ensure that archived copies of superseded policy documents are retained in accordance with Records Management: NHS Code of Practice 2009.
+The Trust Board will ensure that archived copies of superseded Partnership Agreements are retained in accordance with Records Management: Code of Practice for Health and Social Care.

 7.0 Financial Risk Assessment

 1 Does the implementation of this policy require any additional Capital resources No 2 Does the implementation of this policy require additional revenue resources No 3 Does the implementation of this policy require additional manpower No 4 Does the implementation of this policy release any manpower costs through a change in practice 5 Are there additional staff training costs associated with implementing this policy which cannot be delivered through current training programmes or allocated training times for staff.